nePaulens/nePaulens/README.md

-- 👋 Hi, I’m @nePaulens
+- 👋 Hi, I’m Paul
-- 👀 I’m interested in learning how to code
+- 👀 Currently a student at 42Wolfsburg
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C, Python and Cyber Security
-- 💞️ I’m looking to collaborate on pretty much anything
+- 💞️ Love participating in CTFs
 - 📫 How to reach me Discord: nePaulens#7287